Skip to main content.

 BS, Iowa State University; MS, University of Iowa; PhD, medical microbiology and immunology, Creighton University School of Medicine

-Olga Touloumi, Associate Professor of Architectural History
+Olga Touloumi, Associate Professor of Art History and Visual Culture

 Office: Fisher Studio Arts Building, 156